-For a complete list of parameters, see "General Parameters for Web Server Plug-Ins" on page 7-2.
+For a complete list of parameters, see Section 7.2, "General Parameters for Web Server Plug-Ins".
 You must specify the following parameters:

-For a non-clustered WebLogic Server:

-The WebLogicHost and WebLogicPort parameters.
+For a non-clustered WebLogic Server: the WebLogicHost and WebLogicPort parameters.

-For a cluster of WebLogic Server instances:
+For a cluster of WebLogic Server instances: the WebLogicCluster parameter.

-The WebLogicCluster parameter.